Automatic Commercial Ice Makers

 THE PRODUCT:

-Automatic commercial ice makers make and harvest ice and may include a means for storing and dispensing ice.
-They have a condensing unit and ice-making section operating as an integrated unit, and the condenser can either be air-cooled or water-cooled.
-Ice makers can be divided into two categories: batch type and continuous type.
-Batch-type ice-makers operate with alternate freezing and harvesting periods and include cube-type and tube-type machines.
+Automatic commercial ice makers (ACIMs) make and harvest ice and may include a means for storing and dispensing ice.
+They are typically found in hotels, restaurants, health care facilities, and educational settings.
+Ice makers include both batch-type and continuous-type equipment.
+Batch-type ice-makers operate with alternate freezing and harvesting periods and typically produce cube-type ice.
 Continuous-type ice-makers continually freeze and harvest ice at the same time and primarily produce flake or nugget ice.
-Automatic commercial ice makers are typically found in hotels, restaurants, health care facilities, and educational settings.

 THE STANDARD: